-Once you've sent the link to your friend, they can complete the payment link by entering the details that are needed for them to send money to your account or receive money from it.
+Once you've sent the link to your friend, they will need to complete the payment link by entering the relevant details.

-Sometimes, even if the payment amount is less than £250 (or the equivalent in a different currency), your friend who receives the payment link may need to open a Revolut account before they can receive a payment.
-If they don't open a Revolut account on time, we won't be able to make the payment to them or from them.
+Sometimes we may have to ask your friend to open a Revolut account before they can receive a payment for other reasons too.
+If they don't, we won't be able to make the payment to them or from them.

-You can always see our current exchange rate in the Revolut app.
 Once we've converted a currency, your transaction history in the Revolut app will show the exchange rate we used too.

 The exchange rate may change between the time you told us you wanted to exchange currency and the time we actually carry out the conversion.
 This means that if you ask us to exchange currency, you may receive a little more or less back than what you had expected.

-We’re not responsible if you lose any money as a result of a currency exchange.
+- you lose any money as a result of converting currency; or

 We understand that when you make a payment, one of the most important things is that the person the payment is for receives it on time.
 When their bank will receive the money depends on what time you tell us to make the payment, and the currency you want us to make it in.